Cochin Harbour Terminus: Passenger traffic

 The passenger trains became operational from the station in 1943 with the introduction of Cochin-Shornur Junction passenger.
 This train had almost the same schedule till it skipped the station, with a service each in the morning and evening.
 The introduction of the Madras–Cochin Express (now Chennai–Alleppey Express) in 1944 that also had through coaches to Bangalore and Bombay elevated the status of this station.
 Being the British Raj era, these trains had separate coaches for privileged goods and travellers.
-Around the same the Ooty–Cochin Tea Garden Express (now Tiruchirapally–Ernakulam Express) set off from this terminus.
+Around the same the Ooty–Cochin Tea Garden Express (now Karaikal–Ernakulam Express) set off from this terminus.
 Later the Island Express (now Kanyakumari–Bangalore Express) named after Willingdon Island also started in the 1960s.
-A train to Chennai leaving Cochin in the afternoon was introduced later.
+A train to Chennai leaving Kochi in the afternoon was introduced later.
 An important landmark in the history of the Cochin harbour terminus was when the first diesel train was flagged of by the then railway minister in 1961, when many other parts of India still ran on steam.
 By this time this railway station had become a major focal point for passenger and cargo movement.
 The next two decades witnessed more trains chugging off from this terminus.
 A second train to Madras (now the Chennai–Trivandrum Mail) was also started.
 With the opening of Cochin harbour station many other trains like the Jayanthi Janatha, Netravathi, Dadar, Rajkot, Patna, Bilaspur Expresses commenced operations.
 It was directly linked to several important and remote destinations of India.
 Around 17 trains started its service from the Cochin harbour terminus station during its peak time of operation.
-The station stopped it's passenger train service in 2004.
-Since then, few tourists train carrying passengers has came to the station, the recent being the luxury train The Golden Chariot carrying 25 tourists reaching it in November 2022.
+The station stopped its passenger train service in 2004.
+Since then, few tourist trains carrying passengers have come to the station, the recent being the luxury train, Golden Chariot, carrying 25 tourists reaching it in November 2022.